February is Dental Health Awareness Month

 Dental health needs vary

 There is no “one size fits all” situation for dental health, but there are lots of options for our pets to live their best life.
 All pets are different, and they will develop tartar at differing rates.
 Our pet’s age, size, breed, genetics, and lifestyle can all contribute to the development and progression of dental disease.
-In fact, a recently published study showed that small dogs are at higher risk of developing tartar and dental disease than larger dogs and they tend to show evidence of dental tartar at a much younger age.
+In fact, a study published in 2021 showed that small dogs are at higher risk of developing tartar and dental disease than larger dogs and they tend to show evidence of dental tartar at a much younger age.
 Cats seem to fall somewhere in the middle.

 Daily tooth brushing is the first line of defense

-Our pets are no different in their needs and so early training and a commitment to brushing will ultimately help our pets be as healthy as possible in addition to minimizing mouth pain.
+Our pets are no different in their needs, so early training and a commitment to brushing will ultimately help our pets be as healthy as possible in addition to minimizing mouth pain.
 Have you ever had a toothache?
 When our pets have dental disease, their mouths can be very painful and in very small pets, dental disease can even increase the risk of jaw fractures!

 Speak to your veterinarian about the best approach and product for your animal.
 Make sure to never use human toothpaste or rinses for your animal.